-Structured as a REIT, Potlatch owns approximately 1.42 million acres of forestland in Arkansas, Idaho, and Minnesota.
-The company also operates six manufacturing facilities that produce lumber and panel products.
-Additionally, the company also conducts a real estate sales and development business.
+Structured as a REIT, Potlatch (PCH) owns approximately 1.4 million acres of forestland in Alabama, Arkansas, Idaho, Minnesota and Mississippi.
+The company also operates five manufacturing facilities that produce lumber and panel products.
+They are among the top 10 lumber manufacturers in the US.

 The Bottom Line